With Public links you can now easily invite externals to collaborate on an on-session basis, without having to add them to your Lookback organisation.

 Making research smooth and flexible is obviously a standing mission of Lookback's.
 Once you've captured that important user experience, sharing those insights is equally important to create a movement towards improvement.
 The circle you collaborate with on your research often stretches outside your research team or company – you may want input from clients, consultants, experts or other externals.

 In August 2020 we took an important step to make cross-team-collaboration easier, by granting full capabilities to all team members on self-serve plans, so that any team member can either moderate or observe a session.
-But adding externals to your Lookback organisation can also create some privacy and security challenges.
+But adding externals to your Lookback organization can also create some privacy and security challenges.
 If you, for example, want to someone to be able to take part to particular sessions, but without having access to other data, Public links work around that problem by inviting externals on an on-session basis, without additional access.

-Trial (our 2 week evaluation offer)
+Trial (our 60-day evaluation offer)

 I'm a Lookback subscriber – how do I create a public link?